Last updated 18 February 2018

 Today, more than 60 countries have set up a national ID scheme and most of them are issuing electronic national ID cards.

-What's more, the electronic format of such cards means that, in addition to being employed for electronic signature applications, they are also ideally suited to other use cases as detailed in our report on national ID trends published in May 2016.
+What's more, the electronic format of such cards means that, in addition to being employed for electronic signature applications, they are also ideally suited to other use cases as detailed in our report on national ID trends updated in January 2018.

 So why are so many countries relying on smart eID technologies?

 #2: The technology used is robust and fit for purpose

 Using 'smart' banking cards, billions of dollars are sent around the world every day without being stolen.
 The very same technology can be used to address the growing threat of identity fraud.